Law

 JD Admission Requirements

 Below are the requirements for JD admission to the University of Cincinnati College of Law.
 This list of requirements is also included in the instruction section of our JD application.
-We look forward to receiving your application to study law at Ohio's first and the nation's 4th oldest law school.
+We look forward to receiving your application to study law at Ohio's first and the nation's 4th oldest and continuously run law school.

 The following items must be submitted in order for the application to be considered complete:

-1. A Completed Regular Decision Application for Admission
+1. A Completed Application for Admission

-The College of Law requires each applicant to complete the regular decision application for admission in its entirety.
+The College of Law requires each applicant to complete the regular decision application (via LSAC.org) for admission in its entirety.
 Failure to disclose information on the College of Law application will result in the suspension of your application processing.
 The application must be signed electronically by the applicant.

-The applicant should note that the information released on the application related to character and fitness may become part of a future state bar application.
+Applicants should note that the information released on the application related to character and fitness may become part of a future state bar application.
 An application cannot be considered complete until a Character and Fitness Form and explanation detailing any responses checked “yes” have been received (see item 7 below).

 2. Application Fee

-Fall Admission: Application fees are waived automatically if you apply on or beforeFebruary 1.
-After February 1, a nonrefundable $35 application must accompany the application.
+Application fees are waived automatically if you apply on or before February 1.
+After February 1, a nonrefundable $40 application must accompany the application.
 The College of Law is committed to educating an academically talented and diverse group of students.
 To this end, we strive to keep our application fee as low as possible.
 The College of Law will waive the application fee by request for any applicant who has been awarded a need-based fee waiver for the LSAT/Credential Assembly Service by LSAC.
-The College of Law will also consider other need-based fee waiver requests on a case-by-case basis.
+The College of Law will also consider other need-based application fee waiver requests on a case-by-case basis.

-3. Law School Admission Test (LSAT) Score(s)
+3. Law School Admission Test (LSAT) or JD-Next Score(s)

-4. Two Letters of Recommendation
+4. Letters of Recommendation (Two required; will accept up to three)

 Two letters of recommendation are required and must be submitted through the LSAC’s Credential Assembly Letter of Recommendation Service.
 A good reference choice is a college professor who has firsthand knowledge of the applicant's scholastic abilities and work habits and is, therefore, able to write a meaningful recommendation.
 Applicants who have been out of college for several years or who find it difficult to reach professors can obtain references from employers, supervisors, or attorneys who have firsthand knowledge of the applicant's qualifications for law study.

-5. Transcripts
+5. Transcript(s)

 Applicants for admission are required to register for LSAC's Credential Assembly Service.
 The applicant is responsible for sending official transcripts to LSAC for each undergraduate or graduate college or university attended.
 The Credential Assembly Service will analyze the applicant's transcripts, verify letters of recommendation, and send a Credential Assembly Service Law School Report to the College of Law.